 Until October 16, 2013, I served on the levee board responsible for protecting most of greater New Orleans.
 On July 24, 2013, that board filed suit against Exxon Mobil, Shell, BP, Chevron, and 93 other oil, gas, and pipeline companies for the coastal land loss they caused, which in turn threatens the state's flood protection.
 The attorneys' website, http://jonesswanson.com/practice-areas/southeast-louisiana-flood-protection-authority-east-case/ , contains links to the petition-- i.e., the lawsuit itself-- and to a complete listing of news stories.

 The suit is a significant event in Louisiana and the governor demanded we withdraw it, but the board is independent, created after Katrina by a constitutional amendment and insulated from political pressure because, unlike other levee boards in the state, members do not serve at the governor's pleasure.
 However, my term on the board and that of several others expired, and the governor replaced us with appointees who promised to try to kill the suit.
 (My own involvement in the issue has continued through Restore Louisiana Now, a 501c4 non-profit-- see RestoreLouisianaNow.org).
-The governor is now trying to replace another supporter of the suit whose term expired July 1, 2014.
-If he succeeds, opponents might have a majority.
-The fight will be to hold that slot.
+The governor tried to replace another supporter of the suit whose term expired July 1, 2014.
+If he succeeded, opponents would have a majority.
+A special nominating committee selects flood authority board members Jindal and the industry, but over this final seat it defied him.
+So a pro-suit majority survives at least until the summer of 2015 and possibly until the next governor takes office in 2016.

 Below are two op eds I wrote shortly after we filed the lawsuit, explaining the basis of it.
 Meanwhile, here's my personal background: After Hurricane Katrina, the Louisiana congressional delegation asked me to chair a bipartisan working group on flood control.
 In 2006 the National Academy of Sciences invited me to give the 2006 Abel Wolman Distinguished Lecture, an honor given for contribution to water-related science.
 (I'm the only non-scientist ever to give that lecture.
 In 2007 I was appointed to the Southeast Louisiana Flood Protection Authority, which oversees several levee districts in the metropolitan New Orleans area, and the Louisiana Coastal Protection and Restoration Authority, which is responsible both for the state's hurricane protection and for rebuilding the 2100 square miles of land the state has lost in recent decades.
 I've talked about these issues in such venues as Meet the Press, NPR, and the BBC, and written about them for The New York Times, Time Magazine, USA Today, The Washington Post, The Smithsonian, and elsewhere.